arackaf/mongo-graphql-starter/README.md

 };
 ```

-Here we see the `getCoordinate` and `updateCoordinate` query and mutation which we overrode above, defined.
+Here we see the definition for `getCoordinate` and `updateCoordinate` which we overrode above, defined.
 These definitions keep the same arguments, but change the return type.
 Here the results are the queried objects alone, **not** contained under a `Coordinate` object, and without any metadata that would normally be available; you're free to change built-in definitions however you may want.
 Also defined are a new query, and mutation.

 ### resolverSources example